ehaka/web/README.md

 # ehaka.github.io

-Code and content for personal academic website.
+Code and content for a personal academic website.
 The academic theme for Hugo is courtesy of [George Cushen](https://georgecushen.com).

 ## Setup